• Skip to primary navigation

 Preparing the beets for pickling

-Cut the tops off of freshly harvested beets leaving about 1/2 inch.
-You don’t want the beet to bleed out while cooking.
-Now wash the beets and layer them in a large pot.
-You will need about 10 cups of beets for six – 500 ml (pint) jars.
+Trim the tops off freshly harvested beets, leaving about 1/2 inch to prevent the beets from bleeding during cooking.
+Next, wash the beets thoroughly and layer them in a large pot.
+You will need approximately 10 cups of beets for six 500 ml (pint) jars.

-Start with the biggest beets at the bottom, they need the longest to cook.
-Add about 2 inches of water, there is no need to cover all the beets with water if you have a fairly tight lid for the pot.
-Cook for 20-40 minutes, depending on the size of the beets.
+Start by placing the largest beets at the bottom, as they take the longest to cook.
+Add about 2 inches of water to the pot; there’s no need to completely submerge the beets if your pot has a fairly tight-fitting lid.
+Cook the beets for 20 to 40 minutes, depending on their size.

 How to Freeze Beets

-The beets can be peeled right away under cold running water, or let them cool a bit and peel them dry.
+The beets can be peeled right away under cold running water, or let them cool slightly and then peel them dry.

 Now cut off the root and stem.
-Safe them for a borscht soup.
+Save them for a borscht soup.
 Small beets can be left whole, bigger sliced, or cubed.

 Prepare the jars and lids